Once you have created the Sample Type

 Import Samples From File

-After creating samples via import from a file, the banner message shows the number newly imported and offers the options to click to either add them to storage now
+After creating samples, the banner message shows the number newly imported and offers the options to click to either add them to storage now

 or select them in the grid

-Once you have created the Samples you want to use as parents or the Sources for some new samples, you can also create new samples from the grids for the parent or source.
-Creating derivatives, pooled samples, and aliquots from multiple parents are supported.
+Once you have created the Samples you want to use as parents, you can also create new samples as derivatives, pooled samples, and aliquots.
 Learn more in these topics: